Why It Doesn’t Make Sense To Call Addiction A Disease

 After he left the Betty Ford Center, Chevy Chase reported that he had often been angry at the counselors, who heckled the residents mercilessly, constantly denigrating them and claiming they had been living worthless lives.
 Does all this sound like good therapy technique?
 It is simple common sense that belief in your personal value and your own strength is superior to having these things denigrated for getting your life under control.

-Meanwhile, A.A. and Alateen (for teenage children of alcoholics) groups now pervade high-school and college campuses.
-What is the impact of treatment that forces teenagers to take on the identity of addicts or alcoholics or children of alcoholics?
+Meanwhile, AA and twelve-step groups now pervade high-school and college campuses.
+What is the impact of treatment that forces teenagers and young adults to take on the identity of addicts at such an early age?

-Young people are warned that their substance abuse is a permanent trait, even though we have seen that a large majority will outgrow substance-abuse problems as they mature.
-Presenting this message to the young can only prolong or exacerbate their substance abuse, since it denies their own capacity for change and forces them to believe that any substance use for the rest of their lives will lead them back to excess, addiction, and drunkenness.
+Young people are warned that their substance abuse is a permanent trait, even though we have seen that a large majority will outgrow substance-abuse and other addictive problems as they mature.
+Presenting this message to the young can only prolong or exacerbate these problems, since it denies their own capacity for change and forces them to believe that any exposure to their problem, drinking or otherwise, any time for the rest of their lives will lead them back to excess and addiction.

-Young treatment grads who constantly relapse and return to treatment are the norm, as in the cases of Carrie Hamilton, Erinn Cosby, Drew Barrymore, and other young “patients” whose stories are less well publicized.
+Young treatment grads who constantly relapse and return to treatment are the norm.
 Of course, the relapses are then attributed to their “disease” and to their failure to heed the treatment’s warning to abstain forever.

 Worst of all, therapies that were devised for the most incorrigible children—though they don’t benefit even these unfortunate kids have been spreading down the ladder to more and more children whose behavior represents typical adolescent exploration and insubordination.
 Parents are then confronted over whether they want to “save” their kids or allow them to die, as though the latter were the normal outcome of adolescence.
 The threat of their children’s dying is then used as emotional blackmail to make parents accept the sacrifices necessary to place their children in expensive residential treatment programs.